What Causes a Toilet to Overflow?

 Locate the shut-off valve, usually located behind or beneath the toilet, and turn it clockwise to stop the water flow.

-Clear the Blockage
+Clear the Blockage if your toilet is Overflowing

 If you suspect a blockage, use a plunger or a toilet auger to attempt to clear it.